cnnrbrn/workflow2-content/module-1/lesson-2.md

 }
 ```

-Above is a number enum with 3 members, with the first member having a value of `0`.
+Above is a number enum with 3 `members`, with the first member having a value of `0`.

 ```ts
 console.log(Response.Outraged);